partisan-bobryk/mdtoc/README.md

 ### Injecting table of contents inside a file
 There is now an option to specify a line where the table of contents will be placed.
 Once the ToC is generated, it will have tags in the comments indicating a start and an end.
 It is safe to run `mdtoc` utility many times on the same file.
 It will replace the text between the tags.

-To specify where in the markdown file the table of contents will be generated, place the following comment:
+To specify where in the markdown file the table of contents should be generated, place the following comment:
 ```md
 <!-- [mdtoc:start] -->
 ```

 After you generate the table of contents you should see a starting and an ending tag wrapping the newly generated table.
-It is very important that you should not remove the ending tag otherwise running the `mdtoc` utility will not yield the desired output.
+It is very important that you do not remove the ending tag otherwise running the `mdtoc` utility will not yield the desired output.
 ```text
 <!-- [mdtoc:start] -->
 ...Generated Table of Contents...